disclosed/disclosed_app/README.md

 [![Code Climate](https://codeclimate.com/github/disclosed/disclosed_app/badges/gpa.svg)](https://codeclimate.com/github/disclosed/disclosed_app)
 [![Test Coverage](https://codeclimate.com/github/disclosed/disclosed_app/badges/coverage.svg)](https://codeclimate.com/github/disclosed/disclosed_app)

-HEADS UP: This is the readme for a future release.

 ## About

 Disclosed.ca is an open data initiative for the Canadian Government.
+In 2004 the Government announced a new policy on the mandatory publication of contracts over $10,000.
+Each government agency publishes this data on a quarterly basis.
+Here is an example for Environment Canada: http://www.ec.gc.ca/contracts-contrats/index.cfm?lang=En&state=reports.

-This project scrapes third-party contract information from the Proactive Disclosure websites of all 64 government agencies.
+This project scrapes third-party contract information from the Proactive Disclosure websites of all 80 government agencies.

 The goal is to promote transparency and accountability in the Canadian Government.
 We make it easy for journalists and academics to access third party contract information, by aggregating the proactive disclosure data on one website.